addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 It will be created in your **Default Region** (we specified this in ex-001).
 If you wish to create a VPC in another Region, you would use the **'--region <value>'** option with the awscli.

+``LIMITS: The default limit for VPCs per Region is 5.
+You would need to open a support case to increase that number.``

 .. code-block::

     aws ec2 create-vpc --cidr-block 10.0.0.0/16